The decay contribution to the parity-odd fragmentation functions: General formula for decay contributions

 Convoluting the parent hadron fragmentation function with the decay kernel function, we arrive at

-where ${\cal D}^{h,H}$ denotes the decay contribution to the fragmentation function of $h$ and ${dN (\lambda_h, \lambda_H)}/{dz d^2p_T}$ is the number density for a parent hadron $H$ with helicity $\lambda_H$ and four-momentum being specified by $z'$ and $p_T'$ to produce a daughter hadron $h$ with helicity $\lambda_h$ and four-momentum being labeled by $z$ and $p_T$.
+where ${\cal D}^{h,H}$ denotes the decay contribution of the parent hadron $H$ to the fragmentation function of $h$ and ${dN (\lambda_h, \lambda_H)}/{dz d^2p_T}$ is the number density for a parent hadron $H$ with helicity $\lambda_H$ and four-momentum being specified by $z'$ and $p_T'$ to produce a daughter hadron $h$ with helicity $\lambda_h$ and four-momentum being labeled by $z$ and $p_T$.
 Notice that the helicity direction is frame-dependent for massive particles.
 Throughout this paper, the helicity is always defined in the lab frame.
-At the end of the day, the decay contributions to spin-dependent fragmentation functions depend on the jet energy.
-Unlike the factorization scale dependence which obeys the QCD evolution equation, this dependence on the jet energy arises from the kinematics rather than from the factorization theorem.
+The decay contributions to spin-dependent fragmentation functions thus depend on the parton energy.
+Unlike the factorization scale dependence which obeys the QCD evolution equation, this dependence on the parton energy arises from the kinematics rather than from the factorization theorem.

 For a two-body decay process, the differential distribution $dN/dzd^2p_T$ is given by